darkobits/ts/docs/running-scripts.md

 ## NPM Lifecycles

-`ts` also provides a `prepare` script that will build and test the project and run any unit tests.
-The `prepare` lifecycle is designed to ensure that when a developer clones a repository for the first time and runs `npm install`, they can be confident that the project builds and its tests are passing.
+`ts` also provides a `prepare` script that will build and lint the project and run unit tests.
+The `prepare` lifecycle script is designed to ensure that when a developer clones a repository for the first time and runs `npm install`, they can be confident that the project builds and its tests are passing.
 This gives the developer confidence that the project's tooling is configured correctly and that its source code is in a good working state.

 To have NPM run this script as part of the "prepare" lifecycle, you _must_ create an alias in `package.json`: